 Growing sunflowers is easy throughout most of North America, except places with short summers (they die at the first frost) or lots of humidity.

 “They’re great for attracting beneficial insects and pollinators.
 They’re pretty.
 And the neighbors think it’s really cool when your front yard sunflower is going wild.”
-Here are a few tips for growing sunflowers from seeds.

-Steps for growing sunflowers
+Steps for growing sunflowers:

 1. Buy seeds at the local garden center or nursery.
 If you want to plant more than just black oil, get ones known for producing an abundance of seeds.
 “If gardeners are meticulous about maintaining organic integrity in their gardens, they should certainly look for organic sources,” says Randel Agrella, senior horticulturalist with Baker Creek Heirloom Seed Company.
 “If they’re less concerned, they can probably just plant seed that they obtained as bird feed.
 That’s assuming the seeds haven’t been treated in some way, like by exposure to heat, to lessen their ability to sprout.”